What to buy for baby!

 Checklist: Part 1

-It’s hard to know the essentials you need to buy for your newborn when you visit a baby store for the first time.
+It’s hard to know the essentials you need and what to buy for baby when you visit a baby store for the first time.
 Shopping for baby can indeed be overwhelming!
-Mothers-to-be want the best for their babies, but knowing what’s best also means knowing the essential items you need to buy!
+Mothers-to-be want the best for their babies, but knowing what to buy for baby also means knowing the essential items you need to buy!

 First things first: Baby Clothes